basnijholt/nijho.lt/content/post/agentic-coding/index.md

 - **Edge cases** where even good documentation doesn't cover everything

 These constraints transform AI from a loose cannon into a precision tool.
-The AI can generate lots of code quickly, but it all must pass through these quality gates.

-### The Agentic Advantage

-Claude Code respects these different contexts and constraints by:

-- **Adapting to project importance** based on my guidance
-- **Following CLAUDE.md rules** specific to each project
-- **Running all quality checks** before claiming completion
-- **Explaining architecture** when I need to understand it deeply
-- **Iterating until all tests pass** rather than just generating once
-- **Following existing patterns** in established codebases

-It's not about blindly accepting code—it's about building a system where AI-generated code must meet the same quality standards as human-written code.

 ## 7. Common Pitfalls I've Noticed

-After months of using agentic AI tools, I've noticed consistent patterns that require vigilance:
+After a few months of using agentic AI tools, I've noticed consistent patterns that require vigilance:

+**Note from the futute: I now realise this is very model dependent!
+GPT-5 has different pitfalls than Claude Opus 4.1**

 ### The "Defensive Programming" Trap